On the superstring-inspired quantum correction to the Starobinsky model of inflation: Painlev e tests

 The vanishing sum of the terms proportional to $t^{27}$ in Eq.~(\ref{odeH}) leads to a quadratic equation on $\beta$,

 that has two real solutions,

 and

-We conclude that Eq.~(\ref{odeH}) passes the Painlev\'e test only for the two values of $\beta>0$.
-Since these values of $\beta$ are positive, our Einstein--Gauss--Bonnet gravity model is cosmologically viable~\cite{DeFelice:2008wz}.
+We conclude that Eq.~(\ref{odeH}) passes the Painlev\'e test only for two values of $\beta$, namely, $\beta_{+}$ and $\beta_{-}$.
+These values of $\beta$ are positive, so, the corresponding Einstein--Gauss--Bonnet gravity models are cosmologically viable~\cite{DeFelice:2008wz}.
 However, these values of $\beta$ are too large for viable inflation.

 \end{appendix}